voxel51/api-py/WALKTHROUGH.md

 print(results)
 ```

-Updating a TTL to force expiration will result in the Data being deleted!
+Special note: Updating a TTL to force expiration will result in the Data being deleted!

 ```python
 api.update_data_ttl(data_id, days=-10)